Spectral study of the pseudogap in unitary Fermi gases

 Next, shown in Fig.~\ref{fig:Akwfit3} is the evolution of the EDCs of $A(\mathbf{k},\omega)$ for a series of $k/k_\text{F}$ not far from $k_\mu$ at (a) $T/T_\text{c}=1$ and (b) $1.11$.
 At $T_c$ (Fig.~\ref{fig:Akwfit3}(a)), the EDC is composed of two clearly resolved spectral peaks, reflecting well-defined particle- and hole-like quasiparticle energies.
 As $k/k_\text{F}$ increases, the spectral weight gradually shifts from the hole-like to the particle-like branch, as described by the coherence factors $v_\mathbf{k}^{2}$ and $u_\mathbf{k}^{2}$.
 In contrast, for the above $T_c$ case in panel (b), the EDCs exhibit only a single peak; here the BCS-like quasiparticles are no longer sharply defined.
 Nevertheless, the strong asymmetry of the peaks and the large peak width at $k/k_F=0.95$ do suggest that this single peak results from merging two broad peaks rather than closing the pairing gap.

-Finally, we analyze the EDCs at the back-bending point, $k_\mu=0.93k_\text{F}$, for which we ignore its temperature dependence to match Ref.~\cite{li2024nature}.
-We also apply a Gaussian broadening with a standard deviation of $0.16E_\text{F}$ when calculating the EDCs, to account for instrumental resolution in Ref.~\cite{li2024nature}.
+Finally, we analyze the EDCs at the back-bending point $k_\mu=0.93k_\text{F}$ (whose temperature dependence we ignore, following the experiment~\cite{li2024nature}).
+We also apply a Gaussian broadening with a fixed standard deviation of $0.16E_\text{F}$ when calculating the EDCs, to account for instrumental resolution~\cite{li2024nature} which reflects the overall error caused by the uncertainty in both frequency and momentum measurements.
 In Fig.~\ref{fig:Akwfit4}(a), we show our theoretical normalized EDCs (blue squares) and compare with experimental data (orange circles) at $k=0.93k_\text{F}$ for $T/T_\text{c}$ ranging from $0.77$ to $1.51$.
 With increasing $T$, the quasiparticle peaks gradually broaden and merge, indicating a decreasing $\Delta$, and thus a disappearing peak-to-peak separation.
 The double peak structure becomes a single broad peak as $T$ surpasses $T_\text{c}$, even though the fitted $\Delta$ is still nonzero.
 The calculated EDCs match experimental data closely, with a slight discrepancy in the peak height of the hole-like branch near $T_\text{c}$.
 This primarily arises from a slight deviation between the actual $k_\mu$ and the assumed $k_\mu=0.93k_\text{F}$, which highlights the sensitivity of EDCs to $k/k_F$ relative to the Fermi level, as can be seen in Fig.~\ref{fig:Akwfit3}.

-We fit the EDCs using the same phenomenological self-energy model \cite{Norman1998PRB} as in Ref.~\cite{li2024nature}, given by
+We fit the EDCs using the same phenomenological self-energy model \cite{Maly1997,Norman1998PRB,Chen2001} as in Ref.~\cite{li2024nature}, given by